 Every team that has changed to a hybrid work model is prone to stress, to nothing of the pandemic-related health and financial stressors.
 Plus, some of your virtual team members may have to spend time caring for their children while juggling their in-office and virtual responsibilities.

 Furthermore, employees in the office may have to take on a heavier workload to fill the gaps that remote workers cannot fill.
 For instance, your on-site employees may need to field phone calls, keep the office tidy, or print and send documents to remote team members.

 Make sure all of your team understands burnout.
 They should know what it is, identify early signs, and how to right the ship if they are becoming overwhelmed.
 One practical way to help your team combat burnout is to create a flexible schedule and suggest that they make time each day for relaxation.

 Finally, if you are going to have healthy hybrid team dynamics, all of your employees should understand how and why consequential decisions for the company are made.
 Whether good or bad, you should share all results so that your team members can celebrate the victories and make the necessary changes to minimize losses.

 Transparency is more important than ever for organizations.
 If it isn’t already, bake it into your company culture and team operations.
 By openly communicating within your team, you will yield better results over the long haul.

 Your company is not going to experience long-term success without great teamwork.
-And learning how to navigate team dynamics is essential to fostering healthy communication and collaboration in a hybrid work environment.
+Learning how to navigate group dynamics is essential to fostering healthy communication and collaboration in a hybrid work environment.
 Consider the examples above as you evaluate your team and find ways to improve your dynamics.
 Make sure you use a simple and powerful hybrid working software to help your team coordinate meetings and solve problems!